Search

 The far-right Rassemblement National (RN) has condemned the moves as anti-democratic.

-The French president picks the country's central bank governor and, as the head of the euro zone's second largest economy, plays an important role in wider negotiations to select the ECB's President.
+The French president picks the country's central bank governor and, as the head of the euro zone's second largest economy, plays an important role in wider negotiations to select the head of the ECB.

 Polls show either far-right leader Marine Le Pen or her protege Jordan Bardella could win the French presidency.